-Beating this 2012 version of Oklahoma State will probably go down as one of the all-time great wins at Cassell because they were ranked, the Cassell was full, and it was a good game.
+Beating this 2012 version of Oklahoma State will probably go down as one of the all-time great wins at Cassell, because the Cowboys were ranked, the Cassell was full, and it was a good game.
 But this Oklahoma State team, though athletic, is not the ilk of several ACC teams the Hokies will play this season, so it's important to be realistic considering what the Hokies have done.
 They don't have a dominant big man, they don't rebound the ball much better than the Hokies and they are incredibly dependent on hitting outside shots.
 That said, the win is a good one (what win isn't?) and will look good on the Hokies NCAA Tournament résumé.
 Who thought we'd be saying that this season?
 This was also the kind of win that eluded the Hokies in seasons past.
 And after all, the Hokies are 7-0, a team which I figured would do no better than 12-15 wins on the season.
 So there's that.

 They also have to be able to get better shots in the half court.
-Several times when the Cowboys played them tight, Tech was unable to move the ball, isolated and shot contested jumpers (often 3's) with the shot clock ticking down.
+Several times when the Cowboys played them tight, Tech was unable to move the ball, isolated, and shot contested jumpers (often 3's) with the shot clock ticking down.
 They may be an up tempo team, but as Iowa showed at times and Oklahoma State did today, when good teams want to slow you down, they can.
 So the Hokies will have to adjust to that and be able to run a competent half court offense.
 Otherwise this success will be short-lived.

 There were so many contributions made today.
 Green's 28 points (a new career high) and 7 rebounds, Jarell Eddie's 15 points, 12 boards and 4 assists, Robert Brown's 18 and 6 boards and Marshall Wood's 6-7 from the free throw line and 5 boards.
 The team also had 6 key blocks.
 Those are just some of the big contributions today.